SIPp

 Getting SIPp

 SIPp is released under the GNU GPL license.
 All the terms of the license apply.
-It is provided to the SIP community by Hewlett-Packard engineers in hope it can be useful.
+It was originally created and provided to the SIP community by Hewlett-Packard engineers in hope it can be useful, but HP does not provide any support nor warranty concerning SIPp.

 Like many other "open source" projects, there are two versions of SIPp: a stable and unstable release.
 Stable release: before being labelled as "stable", a SIPp release is thoroughly tested.
 So you can be confident that all mentioned features will work :)